OAGi/Score/docs/test_cases/TestSuite42.md

 ### Test Assertion:

 #### Test Assertion #42.1.1
-The "View/Edit Business Term" menu should open the page with titled "Business Term".
+The "View/Edit Business Term" menu should open the page titled with "Business Term".

 #### Test Assertion #42.1.2
-The end user can create a Business Term with only required fields including Business Term and External Reference URI field.
+The end user can create a Business Term with only required fields including both Business Term and External Reference URI field.

 #### Test Assertion #42.1.3
 The end user cannot create a Business Term if any required field is not provided.